 Get public liability insurance to protect you in the case of injury or damage claims that may be linked to your work as a home tutor.
 Having insurance isn't a legal requirement for private tutors but it will ensure that you are protected whatever happens and put your mind at ease.

 Working for a business can take some of the work off your shoulders.
 In the case of personal tutoring services, the organisation will find your students for you, so you are always guaranteed work, however sometimes, like with other jobs, they need a minimum level of qualification.

-While some agencies just ask for a good level of experience in your chosen subject, others only recruit tutors who have graduated from top universities or who have become a certified teacher and have classroom experience - so check the requirements before applying for vacancies.
+While some agencies just ask for a good level of experience in your chosen subject, others only recruit tutors who have graduated from top universities or who have become certified teachers and have classroom experience - so check the requirements before applying for vacancies.

 Working for an agency has many benefits.
 You get to don the cape with their name and they do the paperwork for you!
 So all you need to worry about is getting your payslip at the end of the month.